Nathan22177/bidding-client/README.md

 # bidding-client
-Web interface that sends user input to server trough message broker
+Web interface that sends user input to server